raslen10/The-Enigmatic-Research-of-Dr.-X/README.markdown

    streamlit run app.py
    ```
 4. Access the app at `http://localhost:8501`.
+   ⚠️ Ensure that the paths to your data folder and Chroma DB folder are correct in app.py or any configuration files you're using, and update them if necessary.

 ### Running on Google Colab
 1. Follow the [Colab Setup](#google-colab-setup) steps to install dependencies, Ollama, and `localtunnel`.